 Disconnect/Dual AP mode (3-seconds)

 If you have lost access to the device, you can re-enable its WiFi hotspot by holding the button down for 3 seconds.

 Load previous firmware (20-seconds)

 Airtame 2 can load into previous firmware which is saved in a separate partition.
-For this you need to start holding the Airtame 2 button and then power on the device itself, hold the button for 20 seconds while device is loading.
-LED will turn yellow and device will reboot into previous firmware after the button is released.
+For this, you need to start holding the Airtame 2 button and then power on the device itself, hold the button for 20 seconds while the device is loading.
+LED will turn yellow and the device will reboot into previous firmware after the button is released.

 Airtame's lock slot